-Category of trip (see section 1) Deadline for completing 'Initial Trip & Event Proposal Form' Deadline for submitting Evolve entry to EVC Deadline for approval of event by Headteacher 1 - 5 End of Term 1 for Trips or Events in Term 2 and beyond End of Term 2 for Trips or Events in Term 3 and beyond End of Term 3 for Trips or Events in Term 4 and beyond End of Term 4 for Trips or Events in Term 5 and beyond End of Term 5 for Trips or Events in Term 6 and beyond End of Term 6 for Trips or Events in Term 1 and beyond (and at least 3 working weeks in advance) 2 weeks ahead of the Trip or Event 1 week ahead of the Trip or Event 6 (domestic only) End of Term 1 for Trips or Events in Term 4 and beyond End of Term 2 for Trips or Events in Term 5 and beyond End of Term 3 for Trips or Events in Term 6 and beyond End of Term 4 for Trips or Events in Term 1 of next academic year and beyond End of Term 5 for Trips or Events in Term 2 of next academic year and beyond End of Term 6 for Trips or Events in Term 3 of next academic year and beyond Term ahead of Trip or Event 4 weeks ahead of the Trip or Event 6 (overseas only) End of Term 1 for events in Term 1 of next academic year etc. 1.5 terms ahead of Trip or Event Term ahead of Trip or Event
+Category Deadline for completing 'Initial Trip & Event Deadline for Deadline for of trip Proposal Form' submitting Evolve approval of (see entry to EVC event by section 1) Headteacher , 1 - 5 • End of Term 1 for Trips or Events in Term 2 and 2 weeks ahead of 1 week ahead beyond the Trip or Event of the Trip or End of Term 2 for Trips or Events in Term 3 and beyond Event End of Term 3 for Trips or Events in Term 4 and beyond End of Term 4 for Trips or Events in Term 5 and beyond End of Term 5 for Trips or Events in Term 6 and beyond End of Term 6 for Trips or Events in Term 1 and beyond (and at least 3 working weeks in advance) with the exception of Cat.
+3 trips (i.e., within the LLA), these can be added the day before 6 End of Term 1 for Trips or Events in Term 4 and beyond Term ahead of Trip or Event 4 weeks ahead of the Trip or (domestic only) End of Term 2 for Trips or Events in Term 5 and beyond Of EVERT Event End of Term 3 for Trips or Events in Term 6 and beyond • End of Term 4 for Trips or Events in Term 1 of next academic year and beyond • End of Term 5 for Trips or Events in Term 2 of next academic year and beyond End of Term 6 for Trips or Events in Term 3 of next academic year and beyond 6 End of Term 1 for events in Term 1 of next 1.5 terms ahead of Term ahead of (overseas academic year Trip or Event Trip or Event only) etc.

 - 1. Discuss the idea for the visit with your Curriculum Leader and/or Head of Year.
-Contact Learning Support regarding potential issues for SEN students - 2.
+Contact the SEND team regarding potential issues for SEND students - 2.
 Make initial enquires with the company/venue re: